DianeD/uno/README.md

 All requests to Microsoft Graph require an access token.

-1. Replace the **Index** method with the following method.
+1. Add the following method.
 This gets an access token by calling the **AcquireTokenSilent** method, and then adds the token to the HTTP client that we'll use for the *POST /subscriptions* request.

 ```c#
 // Create webhooks subscriptions.